protubero/beanstore/README.md

 __Optimistic locking__

-You can choose for every single delete and update operation of the transaction if it should fail should fail if the target instance has changed in the meantime.
+You can choose for every single delete and update operation of the transaction if it should fail if the target instance has changed in the meantime.
 Simply use `Keys.versionKey()` instead of `Keys.key()` to target a specific version of the instance.

-### Locked Store
+__Pessimistic locking__

-If multiple concurrend threads write transactions, the data may look different when a transaction is executed than it did when it transaction was created.
-To handle this there is the option of optimistic locking.
-But there might be situations where that isn't enough.
-It is therefore possible to lock the store and then define transactions that are immediately executed based on the current state of the store at that time.
+When multiple concurrent threads write transactions, the data may look different when a transaction is executed than when the transaction was created.
+To deal with this, there is the option of optimistic locking described above.
+But there may be situations where that is not enough.
+It is therefore possible to lock the memory and then define transactions that will be executed immediately based on the current state of the memory at that time.

 ```java
 	store.locked(ctx -> {